 Kate’s passion for the protection of Mount Hood was rooted in her childhood memories.
 Her father settled on Cooper Spur Road in 1908, and she spent most of her life on the north side of the mountain.

-Since 1975, Kate has photographed and documented the impacts of man-made changes to the wetlands, hydrology and ecology of Mount Hood and has presented her findings in order to motivate others to fight to protect what is left of the mountain’s wild habitat.
+Since 1975, Kate photographed and documented the impacts of man-made changes to the wetlands, hydrology and ecology of Mount Hood and presented her findings in order to motivate others to fight to protect what is left of the mountain’s wild habitat.